gitlabhq/gitlab-ci/doc/examples/test-and-deploy-ruby-application-to-heroku.md

   - tags
 ```

-This project have three jobs:
+This project has three jobs:
 1. `test` - used to test rails application,
 2. `staging` - used to automatically deploy staging environment every push to `master` branch
 3. `production` - used to automatically deploy production environmnet for every created tag

 ### Store API keys
-The project requires to create two secure variables in `Project > Variables`:
+You'll need to create two variables in `Project > Variables`:
 1. `HEROKU_STAGING_API_KEY` - Heroku API key used to deploy staging app,
 2. `HEROKU_PRODUCTION_API_KEY` - Heroku API key used to deploy production app.

-Heroku API key can be found in [Manage Account](https://dashboard.heroku.com/account).
+Find your Heroku API key in [Manage Account](https://dashboard.heroku.com/account).

 ### Create Heroku application
-You have to navigate to Heroku [Dashboard](https://dashboard.heroku.com/) and create new application to each of your environments.
+For each of your environments, you'll need to create a new Heroku application.
+You can do this through the [Dashboard](https://dashboard.heroku.com/).

 ### Create runner
-To build this project you also need to have `Runner`.
-You can use public runners available on `ci.gitlab.com`, but you can also provide your own:
+First install [Docker Engine](https://docs.docker.com/installation/).
+To build this project you also need to have [GitLab Runner](https://about.gitlab.com/gitlab-ci/#gitlab-runner).
+You can use public runners available on `ci.gitlab.com`, but you can register your own:
 ```
 gitlab-ci-multi-runner register \
   --non-interactive \